DLiNa/dlina.github.io/_posts/2015-06-24-200-Years-of-Literary-Network-Data.md

 So let's see how our network values relate to these periodisations (this time around, we're limiting this venture to the number of characters and network density).

-The first four charts are dedicated to the Structuralist periodisation:
+The first four charts are dedicated to the Structuralist periodisation (since our Sydney corpus contains texts only from 1730 to 1930, the X-axis begins at 1730):

 ### Fig. 07: Number of Characters (Median), time spans according to Structuralist approach